imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

    curl -X POST -F 'file=@./video.mp4' -H 'Authorization: Bearer <JWT Token>' http://nodeIP:30002/upload
   ```

-  Check if you received the ID on your email.
+  Check if you received the File ID(fid) on your email and copy the string for the next step.

+  *Note*: The video upload is going to take some time since it is a long 5 min mp4 video which is a video recording of one of my projects 'MLOps-end-to-end-project'.
+This is the [link](https://github.com/imsalmanmalik/MLOps-end-to-end-project) to the MLOps project if anyone is interested.
+Feel free to replace it with a shorter video.

 - **Download Endpoint**
   ```http request